ncrowther/RPABestPractices/README.md

 Use this repo to find the answers to the following questions:

 - RPA best practices (COE)
-- Estimation tools
-- Bot governance
-- Scaling RPA
-- Securing RPA
+- Tutorials
 - RPA use cases and videos
-- Measuring success
+- Center of Excellence tips

 The repo is structured based on the IBM System Solution Implementation Standard: